sp33drac3r/honey_mushroom/examples.md

 See [source code](/breadth_first_search.rb/)

-##Undirected Graph (NOT DONE)
+##Undirected Graph
 An undirected is simply a graph where the edges have no direction.
 These graphs model relationships where, if a relationship exists between two nodes, then you can traverse from one node to the other and back again.
 Think of it like a handshake: you can't shake someone's hand without them also shaking your hand.

 This example models the related products on Amazon.
 Each node represents a product and the edge between to products that are frequently co-purchased with another product.
+Download this dataset from SNAP, [Amazon product co-purchasing network](https://snap.stanford.edu/data/com-Amazon.html)

 ```ruby
 amazon_products = UndirectedGraph.new